Create a Website Account - Manage notification subscriptions, save form progress and more.

+It is important to know and realize that a “messy” or “cluttered” home is not necessarily a public health nuisance.
+To investigate a public health nuisance, we need first-hand knowledge of the situation.
+We do not investigate rumors or anonymous complaints.
 A public health nuisance is different from a public nuisance or a code violation.
 Examples of a public nuisance or a code violation are long grass and/or parking on the grass.

+A Conditional Use Permit (CUP) is a permit acquired from the Planning Division which allows for property to be used in a way that may not necessarily be zoned or otherwise allowed for in the City Code.
+CUPs are attached to the land rather than the use.
 Only the City Council may grant CUPs, and only after a public hearing has been held.
 Applicants for CUPs are required to attend hearings to present their applications.

 City ordinance provides relief from the requirements of the Zoning Ordinance in unusual circumstances.
 In order for a variance to be granted the circumstances must meet state statue findings for granting a variance.
 The process used to grant relief from strict requirements of the City Code is called the variance process.
 In order to receive a variance, property owners must submit a development application, a recently completed lot survey, and a written narrative.

 Only the City Council may grant variances, and only after a public hearing has been held.
 Applicants for variances are required to attend hearings to present their applications.

-Planning DivisionCity of Maplewood1902 County Road B EMaplewood, MN 55109
+City of Maplewood (Attn: Planning Division)1830 County Road B EMaplewood, MN 55109

 Planning staff is always willing to help you determine any setback, parking, or other standard or special requirements for your property.
-You can contact us by phone at (651) 249-2302 or 651-249-2303 or by stopping by the Planning Division Monday through Friday 8:00 am To 4:30 pm.
+You can contact us by phone at 651-249-2302 or 651-249-2303, or by stopping by the Planning Division Monday through Friday 8 am to 4:30 pm.
 Our office is located at:1902 County Road B EMaplewood, MN 55109

 The City Code is also available online.